 Tsavorites suit a much wide range of cuts than emeralds.
 They are often seen in round brilliant, oval and cushion cuts, which really enhance their colour and sparkle.

 Because a coloured gemstone’s value is driven (in part) by demand, you can expect to pay a lot less than an emerald for a high quality stone.
 Tsavorites are new and relatively unknown, but this is definitely changing.
 Tsavorites are growing in popularity and are considered a very worthwhile investment.
 Many jewellers adore them.

-2. Chrome tourmaline — the rarest and most coveted of tourmalines
+Chrome tourmaline — one of the rarest of tourmalines

 Deep in Brazil in the 1500s, a Spanish conquistador washed the dirt from a spectacular green stone and declared it an emerald.
 300 years later scientists recognised his error and identified the green gemstone as a new mineral — tourmaline.

-Tourmalines are my favourite gemstones because they can be found in all the colours of the rainbow.
-But the chrome tourmaline is known for its rich green hue.
+Tourmalines are one of my personal favourites because they can be found in all the colours of the rainbow.
+Chrome tourmaline is known for its rich green hue.
 Chrome tourmalines actually share some of the same minerals as emeralds, which results in a similar tone.

 Tourmalines may be less ‘hard’ than emeralds, but they do have greater clarity, making them tougher and more brilliant.
 So tourmaline is a stunning option for an engagement ring, especially in square or rectangular radiant, oval and cushion cuts.